Macedonia 'optimistic' on Nato despite Greek far right

 Macedonia is "optimistic" that neither Greek nationalists nor Russia will stop it from shortly joining Nato.

-"We believe that we've created a good momentum for the final joint steps forward," on the name dispute with Greece that has blocked its Nato bid, Mile Boshnjakovski, Macedonia's government spokesman, told EUobserver.
+"We believe that we've created a good momentum for the final joint steps forward," on a name dispute with Greece that has dogged its Nato bid, Mile Boshnjakovski, Macedonia's government spokesman, told EUobserver.

 Thank you for reading EUobserver!